 Hydrographic items on Yandex Map Editor comprise three types: polygonal items (bodies of water), linear items (sections of riverbeds and channels), and places (springs, wells, etc.).

 Places — springs (fountainheads, wellsprings), fountains, waterfalls, wells, and geysers:

 Drawn uniformly (see 2.5.1.
 Places: drawing techniques).

 The icon used to represent the item on the map is selected automatically based on its type (see 3.10.2.
 The rules of attribution of hydrographic objects).

 Only draw items on territories that are accessible to the public.

-Don't draw map items within enclosed billings and areas (shopping malls, airports, train stations, etc.).
+Don't draw map items within enclosed buildings and areas (shopping malls, airports, train stations, etc.).

 - Rules for drawing individual types of hydrographic items:

 Place the icon at the place where water collects from the source.
-If the spring is located within a small body of water, then map the body of water as a polygonal hydrographic item of the “Body” of water category and place the icon at the spot where the water gathers.
+If the spring is located within a small body of water, then map the body of water as a polygonal hydrographic item of the “Lake, body of water” type and place the icon at the spot where the water gathers.

 Only draw “Spring” items if they are located on land; don't draw underground springs (such as those found in rivers).

 For single fountains, place the icon at the actual location of the fountain.

 Follow these mapping rules based on the fountain's structure:

-- If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Body of water” category and place the icon in the geometric center of the item (there are some memorial fountains that match this criteria, for example).
+- If the fountain is large enough to appear on the satellite image, map it as a polygonal hydrographic item of the “Lake, body of water” type and place the icon in the geometric center of the item (there are some memorial fountains that match this criteria, for example).